 NJ SDOH Hackathon 2023

-With guidance from the Office of the National Coordinator for Health Information Technology (ONC), Cooper will host a Social Determinants of Health (SDOH) Hackathon in 2023.
-This event brings together stakeholders from across New Jersey to look at ways in which health IT can improve the lives of those in underserved communities.
+With guidance from the Office of the National Coordinator for Health Information Technology (ONC), Cooper University Health Care hosted its inaugural Social Determinants of Health (SDOH) Hackathon event.
+This event brought together stakeholders from across New Jersey to look at ways in which health IT could improve the lives of those in underserved communities.

-This initiative will not only bring together IT and healthcare professionals, but also benefit from contributions from various fields such as social work, education, housing, nutrition, workforce development, law, and business.
-We believe there is opportunity for inventors, investors, and entrepreneurs to help bridge the social divide using health IT and this Hackathon is the ideal platform to facilitate this collaboration.
+This initiative not only brought together IT and healthcare professionals, but also benefitted from contributions from others with concentrations in various fields such as social work, education, housing, nutrition, workforce development, law, and business.
+There was opportunity for inventors, investors, and entrepreneurs to connect with each other to collaborate and create solutions to help bridge the social divide using health IT.

 SOCIAL DETERMINANTS OF HEALTH (SDOH)